gregmacfarlane/trucksim_network/README.md

 can select the query they wish to use in the `build_network.sh` script or develop their own query from these templates.

+## Convert to a MATSim Network
+The next step runs a Java class to build a MATSim network from the OpenStreetMap data.
+The user will need to point the program to her own MATSim source files.

+    matsim_path="/Users/user/matsim-0.6.0/*"